Brewers vs. Orioles Player Props Betting Odds

 Frazier Stats

-- Adam Frazier has recorded 46 hits with 10 doubles, a triple, six home runs and 17 walks.
-He has driven in 24 runs with six stolen bases.
+- Adam Frazier has 10 doubles, a triple, six home runs, 17 walks and 24 RBI (46 total hits).
+He's also swiped six bases.

 Frazier Recent Games